zqw1103/NYU_NGS/README.md

 RNA seq analysis pipeline

-Fastp, fastqc, multiqc \
+Fastp, fastqc, multiqc for preprocessing \
 GATK mainly for SNP and Variant calling \
-Salmon \
+Salmon/BWA for alignment \
-tximport \
+tximport for abundance/counts conversion for downstream analysis \
-DESeq2
+DESeq2 for RNA statistical analysis \
+Associated data manipulation, data wrangling, and visulization in R